dmalawey/ScuttleTechGuide/README.md

 Welcome to the SCUTTLE Tech Gude!
-This content is best viewed as a webpage.
-See website in Github Repo home.
+This content is best [viewed as a webpage.](https://bit.ly/scuttletechguide_v1)